-Most people believe that you only need a Will to direct distribution of property upon your death.
-We can help your Will accomplish much more than that.
+Most people understand that a Will is a critical Estate Planning document that directs distribution of property upon death.
+But a Will can accomplish far more than property distribution.
 Did you know that a Will can also address:

 - Differences between your wishes and state intestacy laws

 - Creating a trust and naming a trustee to handle the estate on behalf of minor children or grandchildren

 - Establishing a Supplemental Needs Trusts for your spouse, disabled children or loved ones